krishauser/reem/docs/gettingstarted.rst

     sudo systemctl restart redis.service

-If you installed via another method, e.g. source you will need to manually open up a terminal and run ``redis-server redis.conf``.
+If you installed via another method, e.g. source, you will need to manually open up a terminal and run ``redis-server redis.conf``.
 This will start the Redis server with ReJSON.

 Let's test the ReJSON installation.
 Open another terminal and run ``redis-cli``.
 Be sure you can execute the following in that redis-cli prompt